 Utility substations.

 Cemeteries, provided that the tract of land is buffered by an “A” buffer (as established in this ordinance) and at least a four (4) foot fence or wall.

+Bed and Breakfast Inns provided they conform to the standards of this ordinance.

 Apartment conversion, specifically the converting of single-family residences to multi-family units if the following conditions are met: